Updated: Jun 17

 I did not see any toilets near the Loch, one of the shops on the High Street may have one, I'll try find out the next time I'm there.
-But if you are desperate (like I was) there is an accessible toilet in New Hopetoun Gardens Centre which is about a 10 minute drive away from the loch, it isn't great though and won't be suitable for most (I forgot to take pictures, sorry), the next accessible toilet I know of is another 10 minute drive away from the garden centre at the McDonalds at the Forth Road Bridge.
+But if you are desperate (like I was) there is an accessible toilet in Linlithgow Aldi which is a 2 minute drive away from the loch.

-Back to the walk, and as you can see from the pictures, there's a small concrete path that leads you straight onto the route that loops round the loch.
+Back to the walk, there's a small concrete path that leads you straight onto the route that loops round the loch.
 The surface of this route remains concrete until you get round the opposite side of the loch, and it is about 1.5-2 metres wide.

 The surface of the path changes and it becomes a bit more gritty, however it remains pretty solid without challenging pot holes, and remains the same width.

 You then come to a large farm-gate which you need to go through to get onto the final stage of the walk.
 It's very awkward and it might take a few attempts of you zig-zagging in your electric wheelchair/scooter.
 You'll hopefully get through it eventually but it's frustrating, it just seems like a needless barrier to disabled people to me, you cannot tell me that there aren't more accessible ways to have farm-gates.